 Recognizing that the derivative claims in this case were an extremely valuable asset for FXCM, as any funds recovered in the litigation would be paid directly to the cash-strapped company, on January 12, 2018, Plaintiff filed an objection to the plan of reorganization.
 Plaintiff’s counsel negotiated extensively with FXCM’s bankruptcy counsel to ensure that the derivative claims were carved out of any language in the plan which would have released claims on behalf of the Company.
 On January 22, 2018, the bankruptcy court entered a Confirmation Order that finalized the plan of reorganization and, significantly, preserved all of Plaintiff’s derivative claims.

 The parties then engaged in extensive fact discovery.
 Plaintiff obtained more than 200,000 pages of documents from defendants and third parties, and Saxena White attorneys took the depositions of twelve current and former FXCM officers and directors.
 Following fact discovery, the parties engaged in settlement discussions, which ultimately resulted in an agreement to settle the claims for $1,550,000.
-A final settlement hearing in this matter is scheduled for June 5, 2019 in the Delaware Court of Chancery in Georgetown, Delaware.
+On June 5, 2019, a final settlement hearing was held, in which the Court approved the settlement in it’s entirety.